First Place for Youth

 What’s been the impact of our engagement?

-By adopting these changes, First Place will drastically reduce manualized data management tasks, increase overall data security processes, enable more real-time data reporting, and create mechanisms for the use and replicable analysis of external administrative data sets.
+By adopting these changes, First Place For Youth will drastically reduce manualized data management tasks, increase overall data security processes, enable more real-time data reporting, and create mechanisms for the use and replicable analysis of external administrative data sets.

 These upgrades will elevate First Place For Youth from a relatively basic level of data sophistication to a more advanced state with enterprise-grade data architecture that can support robust analyses and national scaling activities.